WE WISH THIS NECKLACE DIDN'T NEED TO EXIST

 Until I was lying in the pre-op room…walls covered in soft clouds, cartoon bears and balloons.
 A nurse walked over, and I completely B.R.O.K.E.
 I just poured out the pain.
 A guttural release.
 Because someone had died.
 My babies had died.
 And I had had no place up until that moment to grieve them.

 That moment has never left me.
-Fast forward through fertility treatments, 7 more miscarriages, including a phantom pregnancy, an ectopic/salpingectomy, a uterine rupture, placental abruption, gestational diabetes, a few surgeries, some near-death complications and the rest of my long road to motherhood, I realized something powerful: There are so many of us carrying invisible grief that we don’t acknowledge, talk about or celebrate.
+Fast forward through fertility treatments, 7 more miscarriages, including a phantom pregnancy, an ectopic/salpingectomy, a uterine rupture, placental abruption, gestational diabetes, a few surgeries, some near-death complications and the rest of my long road to motherhood, I realized something powerful: There are so many of us carrying invisible grief that we don’t acknowledge or talk about.

 We’re expected to “move on.”
 To be strong without being seen.
 That’s why I designed and made something to hold space for us.
 A physical, beautiful reminder of the strength it takes to JUST KEEP GOING.
 That something is the Embrella Necklace.